The-Marcy-Lab-School/swe-assessment-2-oop/rubric.md

 ## Class Implementation

-Each question is graded out of 4 points.
-3 points for implementation and 1 point for code style.
-This section is worth 12 points.
+Each question is graded out of 3 points.
+3 points for implementation.
+An additional 1 point is awarded if the code is free of any egregious linting errors.
+This section is worth 10 points total.

 ### Implementation Score (0-3 points)